eventnetusa/eventnet/src/_vip/sale-inventory.md

-      MVP Health Care's fleet of eight mobile marketing vehicles is available for purchase or lease.
+      MVP Health Care's fleet of eight mobile marketing vehicles is available for purchase or lease, exclusively through EventNetUSA.

       The process is turnkey\!
-EventNetUSA will manage vehicle purchase or lease, rebranding and customization, operations including staff, routing and permitting, etc. All on your behalf.&nbsp;
+We manage vehicle purchase or lease, rebranding and customization, operations including staff, routing and permitting, etc. All on your behalf.&nbsp;

       For information about availability and pricing, contact Shelby Beaty at